Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

     category: "transforms",
     description: "Set the position of a 3D object in the scene.",
     parameters: [
-      { name: "Object ID", description: "The ID of the object to set position" }, { name: "X Position", description: "X coordinate of the position" }, { name: "Y Position", description: "Y coordinate of the position" }, { name: "Z Position", description: "Z coordinate of the position" },
+      { name: "Object", description: "The placeholder of the object to set position" }, { name: "X Position", description: "X coordinate of the position" }, { name: "Y Position", description: "Y coordinate of the position" }, { name: "Z Position", description: "Z coordinate of the position" },